SBS Global Education Requirement

 Students must complete fifteen credits which will apply to one of the four options listed for completion: Foreign Language, Regional Study, Individual, or Certificate.
 All options require at least six credits of one foreign language taken in sequential order.
 These credits CAN NOT double count with GEN EDS or with primary MAJOR requirements.

 All credits must be graded; they cannot be taken on a Pass/Fail basis.
 Credits can be earned in education abroad programs with the approval of the SBS Pathways Center.

 Students with documented learning disabilities contact the SBS Pathways Center for possible exceptions.

 Fifteen credits of one foreign language in sequential order.

 2. Regional Study Option

-This option requires the successful completion of a UMass Amherst or Five College Area Studies Certificate program or the Modern European Studies Minor Program.
-Courses taken for this option may also be used to fulfill major or general education requirements.
+This option requires the successful completion of an eligible UMass Amherst or Five College Area Studies Certificate program.
 Please discuss requirements for this option with your Certificate Program Advisor.
 You can choose from the following programs: